dsindy/presentations/jun2014/README.md

 **How to identify a problem that can be solved by a Data Science project?**

-- --Has a lot of diverse data.
+- Has a lot of diverse data.
-- --Problems that were left unsolved/solved unsatisfactorily for the lack of computing power/tools.
+- Problems that were left unsolved/solved unsatisfactorily for the lack of computing power/tools.
-- --Problem has to lead to a solution or a course of action/decision/product.
+- Problem has to lead to a solution or a course of action/decision/product.
-- --Identifying data variables that have influence on decision making.
+- Identifying data variables that have influence on decision making.
-- --Talk to people.
+- Talk to people.
 Investigate/query the people "Ask the right questions to the right people".
-- --Start from the data and identify interesting questions from that. . "what questions can we answer, given this data".
+- Start from the data and identify interesting questions from that. . "what questions can we answer, given this data".
-- --Convert qualitative values to quantitative values. (eg: whiskey reviews to star ratings"
+- Convert qualitative values to quantitative values. (eg: whiskey reviews to star ratings"
-- --Tell a Compelling Story from data
+- Tell a Compelling Story from data
-- --Validate the "truth" of existing BI/reporting systems.
+- Validate the "truth" of existing BI/reporting systems.

 **A Data Science project may have one of more this:**